second-state/ewasm-design/faq.md

 # FAQ

-WASM's FAQ can be found [here](https://github.com/WebAssembly/design/blob/master/FAQ.md)
+Wasm's FAQ can be found [here](https://github.com/WebAssembly/design/blob/master/FAQ.md)

 ## Is ewasm primarily the replacement for EVM?
 Currently it is being researched as a replacement instruction set for EVM1.
-Other instruction sets have been considered but so far WASM seems the most suitable.
+Other instruction sets have been considered but so far Wasm seems the most suitable.

-## What are alternatives to WASM?
+## What are alternatives to Wasm?
 Some that have been considered are [here](./comparison.md)

 ## What are the benefits?